emilyporter920/Data_catalog/README.md

 * You will **NOT** need to continuously run this code and will instead need this code to run and generate a new catalog table when there are updates inside of the GVR_PROD database

 # Future Updates:
-* Comments
-    * On database, schema, table, and column levels
 * Config Code
 * LBO
 * PII or not PII
     * Personally identifiable information
 * Dictionary Name (Business Name)
+* Table Types
+    * Type 1 or Type 2
+* Incremental or Full Load

 # Questions?